hydrosenselab/Runoff_Efficiency-variability-over-South-Asian-basins/README.md

 ## Spatio-temporal Variability of Runoff Efficiency (RE)
 Runoff efficiency (RE) defined as runoff/rainfall represents the potential of a basin to generate runoff in response to precipitation and it varies based on climatology and physiography.
 It is a key metric that enables hydrologists to compare the hydrologic responses of basins across diverse climates and landscapes.
 The purpose of the study to evaluate the spatio-temporal variability of Runoff efficiency over the South Asian river basins.
-The study has evaluated the
+The study has also analysed the factors affecting the RE such as Antecedent soil moisture, geology, and land use land etc.

 # Cite As